swcarpentry/python-novice-inflammation/pages/spatial-intro.md

 ### Exercise 2

 1. Integrate the coloring scheme from Exercise 1 into the Basemap projection.
-2. Try out a different projection that better shows the boot camp locations in North America.
+2. Try out a different projection that better shows the workshop locations in North America.
 Here is the list of projections in Basemap: http://matplotlib.org/basemap/users/mapsetup.html